 This way, you can use your blog as a portfolio and sell your expertise as a service.

-After a while, you can take this business model to the next level when you’ve gathered enough individual clients and established a good reputation as a consultant/coach.
+After a while, you can take this online business model to the next level when you’ve gathered enough individual clients and established a good reputation as a consultant/coach.

 You could offer group services like conferences, public speaking events, and webinars.

 Dr. Natalia Wiechowski, for instance, is a LinkedIn coach and trainer, personal branding expert, and bilingual keynote speaker.